-- Illegal wildlife trade = 190,000 results - "Illegal wildlife trade" = 10,200 results sentenc!
-AND (teenager OR youth OR adolescent)
+Illegal wildlife trade = 190,000 results

+"Illegal wildlife trade" = 10,200 results

 Combining operators

 Sometimes you may need to use more than one operator in the same search.
 An example is if you wanted to find material on the sentencing of young people.
 By adding more operators, the following search string will capture the most relevant records in one search: